 Open Educational Resources

 What is OER?
 OER is defined as “teaching, learning, and research resources released under an open license that permits their free use and repurposing by others.
 OERs can be textbooks, full courses, lesson plans, videos, tests, software, or any other tool, material, or technique that supports access to knowledge.”
 Unlike traditionally copyrighted materials, these resources are available for “open use,” which means faculty can edit, modify, customize and share.
+Students receive immediate access to the test and OER is no cost/low cost for students.

 STEM and OER Grant Opportunities